Australian Institute of Health and Welfare (2022) Health literacy, AIHW, Australian Government, accessed 29 September 2023.

 The benefits of the Health Literacy Survey data are that they report a larger range of health literacy characteristics and can therefore be used to improve health service provision.
 The HLQ does not give a total score of health literacy, nor does it state whether health literacy levels are high or low.
 Rather, it assesses health literacy across 9 domains that encompass both individual and health environment measures and so provides information about gaps or strengths in the health literacy of the population (Beauchamp et al. 2017).

-Selected estimates from the ABS Health Literacy Survey are:
+Selected estimates from the 2018 ABS Health Literacy Survey show:

 This chart shows the proportion of persons who agreed that they feel understood and supported by healthcare providers varied by age group and by language spoken in the home.
 Those aged 65 and over had the highest proportion of persons who agreed or strongly agreed that they feel supported by healthcare providers (98.1%) and those aged 35–44 had the lowest proportion (93.1%).
 Overall, the proportion of persons who disagreed or strongly disagreed that they feel understood and supported by healthcare providers was similar for persons who spoke English in the home (4.2%) and those who did not (5.2%).
 However, persons who spoke English in the home had a higher proportion who strongly agreed they feel understood and supported by healthcare providers (33%) than those who did not speak English in the home (20%).